ALLEN Coaching

 A pure substance is a matter which consists of a single type of particles and has specific properties-

-Therefore, the following given substances are '' pure substance " -
+Therefore, the following given substances are '' pure substances" -

 Q 8.
 Identify the solutions among the following mixtures.